 Corns usually present as flesh-colored dry, hard, rough papules with a whitish center (called the core).
 They are located over a bony prominence.
 They are painful on walking and standing but are asymptomatic to touch.
 As the overgrowth/thickening of keratin builds up, corns can grow and cause severe pain.

 There are two main variants of corn:

-Dermoscopy may help make the diagnosis showing areas of hyperkeratosis without vascular or hemorrhagic structures (mainly seen in warts).
+Dermoscopy may help make the diagnosis showing areas of hyperkeratosis without vascular or hemorrhagic structures that are mainly seen in warts.